LaharB/VSDsquadron_mini_research_internship/README.md

 <details>
   <summary>Task 2 : Identify various RISC-V instruction types and their exact 32-bit instruction type format</summary>
+<br> <!-- Adds a line break -->

 The task is to identify various RISC-V instruction types and their exact 32-bit instruction type format for all the given instruction.

 ### What is RISC-V ?